Q. What is the WCA Home?

 Q. What is the Assisted Living Program?

 A. Visit our Assisted Living Program webpage for more answers.

-Q. My mom has a long term care policy.
-Will it cover her charges at the WCA Home?
+Q. My parent has a long term care policy.
+Will it cover their charges at the WCA Home?

 A. Each policy differs.
 For example, many long term care insurance will pay for the Assisted Living Program services but may not pay for the Adult home rent.
 Our Business Office Manager can help you find out what your policy will cover.

 Q. Do you manage medication for your residents?